Ogoorass/instaling_bot/README.md

 If not provided `path_to_words_json` it creates in run direcory file `words.json`, where it stores all the words used in sesson for further usage.
 Similarly the `path_to_logfile` if not provided it creates `log.txt`, where will be all logs.

-By default it imitates typing - waits a few seconds before sending an answer, but you can tur it off by addig `isSpeedrun = True`.
+By default it imitates typing - waits a few seconds before sending an answer, but you can turn it off by adding `isSpeedrun=True`.
 ```python
 Bot(login="xx213769", passwd="jp2gmd", isSpeedrun=True)
 ```